-National Particle Therapy and Research Centre
+National Particle Treatment and Research Centre

-ANSTO and representatives from leading Australian hospitals, research centres, universities and industry are proposing the establishment of a new National Particle Therapy and Research Centre to deliver advanced cancer treatment based on a leading-edge technology, carbon ion therapy, to improve patient outcomes and generate internationally-recognised scientific, engineering and industrial research.
+ANSTO and representatives from leading Australian hospitals, research centres, universities and industry are proposing the establishment of a new National Particle Treatment and Research Centre to deliver advanced cancer treatment based on a leading-edge technology, carbon ion therapy, to improve patient outcomes and generate internationally-recognised scientific, engineering and industrial research.

 There is a significant group of Australians with cancer today, and in the future, who could benefit from treatment with carbon ions.
 This form of particle therapy offers an alternative to those who cannot be treated with conventional radiation therapies using x-rays.
 It can potentially be used to treat cancers located near vital body organs and radiation-resistant tumours.